SSDBM/2021/camera_ready.md

 ---

-== Copyright form and camera ready submission
+# Copyright form and camera ready submission

 This year, copyright form submission and camera-ready uploading for SSDBM is being handled by the SIG Conference Management System (SIGCMS) and the ACM Publishing System (TAPS), respectively.
 In particular, the process is the following:

-1. *Submitting the copyright form (SIGCMS):* One of the corresponding authors of each paper will receive an email with instructions from ACM Rightsreview (<rightsreview@acm.org>).
+1. *Submitting the copyright form (SIGCMS):* One of the *corresponding authors* of each paper will receive an email with instructions from ACM Rightsreview (<rightsreview@acm.org>).
 The author has to follow the URL included in the email to submit the copyright form in behalf of the other authors.
 During this step the author *should carefully review* (and, if needed, revise) paper metadata (e.g., paper title, author details) before submitting the form.

-2. *Submitting the camera-ready version of the manuscript (TAPS):* After the copyright form submission (this could take several hours), the first author will receive an email with instructions for the camera-ready submission.
+2. *Submitting the camera-ready version of the manuscript (TAPS):* After the copyright form submission (this could take several hours), the *first author* will receive an email with instructions for the camera-ready submission from the TAPS system (<tapsadmin@aptaracorp.awsapps.com>).
 The same email informs the author on how to include rights and permissions information and the bibliographic strip into the camera-ready version.
 The author has to follow the ACM guidelines to prepare the camera-ready and, then, upload it (PDF+source files) to the TAPS system following the provided instructions.

+Pay attention to the fact that these two emails are sent by different systems and may be addressed to different authors.

 **Important:** The deadline for submitting the camera-ready paper is **June 1**.
 This is a hard deadline; late submissions will not be included in the proceedings.

-== Camera-ready preparation guidelines ==
+## Camera-ready preparation guidelines

 When preparing the camera-ready version, please consider the following points.